-The world is changing and posing new challenges for business, so Adobe is constantly evaluating these changes and improving its products to match the current market trends.
+The world is changing and posing new challenges for business, so Adobe is constantly evaluating these changes and improving their products to match the current market trends.

-For several months now the Adobe world has been actively discussing the release of Adobe Experience Manager 6.3.
-We have tested this version and are ready to talk about new features that open up to users and developers.
+For several months now, the Adobe world has been actively discussing the release of Adobe Experience Manager 6.3.
+We have tested this version and are ready to take a glance at new features that open up to users and developers.

-1. Changes that are aimed at systematizing, simplifying and speeding up your work:
+1. Improvements that are aimed at systematizing, simplifying, and speeding up your work:

-The path browser modal window has been improved with an online Search capability: earlier it was possible only to switch folders and now you can enter anything in the search bar and quickly find it.
+The modal window of the Content Browser has been improved with an online search feature: previously, you could only switch between folders, but now you can type something in the search bar and quickly find it.